Automatic Routability Predictor Development Using Neural Architecture Search: Methodology

 \item MST flight lines: The three aforementioned flight line features tend to overestimate the routing usage.
 In traditional routing, minimum spanning tree (MST) is an effective algorithm to guide the router.
 Thus, the flight line connects all the edges in its MST. \end{itemize}

-With 6 different types of features and 2 groups of the nets, there are 12 two-dimensional features maps for wire density features.
-In summary, all above features are stacked together to form a input feature tensor $X \in \mathbb{R}^{w\times h\times 16}$.
+With 6 different types of features and 2 groups of the nets, there are 12 two-dimensional feature maps for wire density features.
+In summary, all above features are stacked together to form an input feature tensor $X \in \mathbb{R}^{w\times h\times 17}$.